 John Pearson (1610-1693) and Dorcas Pickard (1621-1703)

-John Pearson and Dorcas Pickard are out 9th great-grandparents by this path: RWA → Fred Abbott → Arthur Abbott → Justin Abbott → Rebecca Boynton Abbott → Thomas Boynton → Thomas Boynton → Mary Stickney Boynton → Mary Palmer Stickney → Mary Pearson Palmer → John Pearson and Dorcas Pickard
+John Pearson and Dorcas Pickard are our 9th great-grandparents by this path: RWA → Fred Abbott → Arthur Abbott → Justin Abbott → Rebecca Boynton Abbott → Thomas Boynton → Thomas Boynton → Mary Stickney Boynton → Mary Palmer Stickney → Mary Pearson Palmer → John Pearson and Dorcas Pickard

 John and Dorcas were both born in England, likely in Yorkshire.
 It is not certain where they married, but they may have married in England prior to emigrating.
 Dorcas’s siblings and her widowed mother also made the trip.
 The family was in Massachusetts by 1643, first in Ipswich briefly and then in Rowley where they remained.
 They were married fifty years and were parents of thirteen children.
 The birth of their oldest child is recorded in Rowley 26 May 1643.